kratsg/JetReclustering/README.md

 rc compile
 ```

+See https://github.com/kratsg/TheAccountant#installing for more information about installing the rest of the dependencies.

 ### Jet Reclustering

 Using `xAODAnaHelpers`, we provide an easy way for you to enable jet reclustering in a job.
 In particular, given a `json` file